y-gupta/jasper/README.md

 * SMS (via Twilio)

 ## API
-Jasper has a build in API for you to use as well.
+Jasper has a built in API for you to use as well.
 Right now there is only one endpoint that returns an array of all saved test logs.

 #### GET /api/logs
 Array returns logs in order of oldest to newest.
 Request has no params at the moment.